beezwax/processdetail/README.md

 This command by itself will work well for monitoring for short periods of time, but if you'd like to monitor while the system is unattended or integrate with your FileMaker system it is insufficient.
 We'll need a few other pieces.

 First, a script to start the needed command and capture its output.
-We'll create this in a file via sudo nano /usr/local/sbin/processdetail_logger.sh.
+We'll create this in a file with `sudo nano /usr/local/sbin/processdetail_logger.sh`.
 ```
 #!/bin/bash